 As confirmed on the game’s Discord channel, yes, Nickelodeon All-Star Brawl will feature rollback netcode “on supported platforms.”

-What is rollback netcode, you ask?
-Well, without getting too far into the weeds, it’s feature that predicts a character’s movements when playing online, to eliminate (or reduce) input lag.
+Without getting too far into the weeds, rollback netcode is a feature that predicts a character’s movements when playing online, to eliminate (or reduce) input lag.

 When playing locally, there is no lag, but over the internet, the lag can make things unbearable.
 So, rollback netcode can be used to predict your movements to better keep the two fighters in sync.
 It’s not perfect, but fighting games have implemented this feature with lots of success in games like Injustice 2 and Street Fighter V.